ChanellR/Fatboy/README.md

 I decided to rewrite my code after seeing some other types of implementations and have come to find it much easier to work in this format.
 Even though I've done a majority of the work before, and I am often moving code, it still feels much easier to do what I want to do, and I'm glad I decided to shift things.

+11/27/22

+CINOOP's realtime debugger has taught me a lot about the importance of debuggers.
+It's very interesting to see how necessary it is to write code that tests your code.
+I've heard of debugging and tests that are much longer than individual pieces of code, and that developers mainly spend time testing code rather than running it.
+That may or may not be true but it's definitely conceivable.